lammps/lammps/doc/src/Speed_gpu.rst

   force vectors.
 * LAMMPS-specific code is in the GPU package.
 It makes calls to a generic GPU library in the lib/gpu directory.
-This library provides NVIDIA support as well as more general OpenCL support, so that the same functionality is supported on a variety of hardware.
+This library provides either Nvidia support, AMD support, or more general OpenCL support (for Nvidia GPUs, AMD GPUs, Intel GPUs, and multi-core CPUs). so that the same functionality is supported on a variety of hardware.

 **Required hardware/software:**